nagax3/Omnifood/README.md

+# Omnifood

-# Omnifood is a Restaurant Website.
+Omnifood is a fictitious Restaurant Website.
+Course taught by Jonas Schmedtmann on Udemy

-Contributors: Michael Naga
+Contributor: Michael Naga